Quick Start Guide

 - Display the server URL in the terminal

-Use shellui start --host to listen on 0.0.0.0 and access the app from other devices on your network.
+Use shellui dev --host to listen on 0.0.0.0 and access the app from other devices on your network.

 You should see output like: